ondratra/ecma2js/README.md

 # Install
 Copy or integrate content of files `gulfile.js` and `package.json`(only it's devDependencies section is relevant) into your own project.
+In top of `gulpfile.js` change your configuration(source folder, build output folder, etc.).
 Then run:

 ```
 npm install